Selma (soundtrack): Development and composition

 The first thing, Moran discusses about the score, is where "rural music comes into conflict with the urban tunes", which results in the inclusion of the tambourine, as "there are so many cultures around the world, and the tambourine is something that anybody can beat their hand to, and have this rattle attached to it".
 Moran opined that blues and spiritual music are part of the southern culture, and both use same percussion, adding that "he wanted to kind of have that relation between blues and Gospel music to get the idea across of the “sacred” versus the “secular,” which also represents Martin Luther King Jr." He collaborated with guitarist Martin Sewell, a regular collaborator of Moran, and played guitar for few themes.

 The orchestra expands at sequences where King's marchers confront the cops at the bridge.
 Since it was a longer sequence, the music was broken into three parts, as Moran said: "There was the initial piece on the bridge, the conversation that happens on the bridge between the marchers, and then the confrontation with the police.
 Up to that moment where the police charge the marchers, it was how to look at that tension and how to represent the feeling of the police.
 Then there’s the tension within the marchers, who are aiming to march confidently across the bridge for what could be a long journey.
 But first they’ve got to see what’s on the other side.
 And it turns out to be pure terror.
 So it took us a long time to figure out what was the right mood for the sequence.
 We would get one part right, and then the other two would be wrong.
 It just took a while to figure out how to make it all work.
 I’m thrilled when people experience that theme there, and how the music tells you the whole story.
 The percussion of the marchers’ feet is also a wonderful thing to imagine, even though you don’t necessarily hear them entering the bridge."
-It further expands during King's final speech, which was the first cue he had wrote for the film, where Moran had felt "emotional on watching it" as he felt "the speech just seemed to be the most current part of the film for him".
+It further expands during King's final speech, which was the first cue he wrote for the film, where Moran had felt "emotional on watching it" as he felt "the speech just seemed to be the most current part of the film for him".